xelacast/nft-smart-contract-practice/README.md

   Bot Detector.
 Only one account address associated with one ip.
 Look at the ropsten ether faucet source code for reference.
 They put a 2 week limit on wallet address and the ip associated with them.
 I can put the limit on the wallets until the next sale. website(https://github.com/wu4f/ropsten_faucet).
 This technique will stop user from switching their accounts on their wallets to pay for more than one mint.
 A work around is to use a vpn and another account address.

 #Contract Security

+#BIG CHANGES
+I removed the parameters of the URI.
+I will implement hidden and prereveal features with the dns and ipfs only.
+This will save gas on deployment and setting each season.
+This also makes the deployment of each season a little less dependent on our contract.